 - i.
-The distribution company shall assess: - a. how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - b. potential for synergy savings based on alternatives that address multiple needs; - c. how the entire investment proposal affects the risks of ratepayers and the distribution company; - d. how the investment effectively uses available funding sources and integrates with energy programs and policies; and - e. how the investment is equitable in consideration of the allocation of costs, the allocation of benefits, customer access, and customer participation.
-This shall be done by, at minimum, assessing which groups have historically received disproportionately lower benefits from LCP investments and by presenting other appropriate, quantifiable metrics that describe how an investment is equitable. - ii.
-The distribution company shall provide rate impacts to a range of customer types and usage levels, and shall provide bill impacts, and shall provide how these impacts were considered in the proposed investment. - ii.
+The distribution company shall assess: - a. how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - b. potential for synergy savings based on alternatives that address multiple needs; - c. how the entire investment proposal affects the risks of ratepayers and the distribution company; - d. how the investment effectively uses available funding sources and integrates with energy programs and policies; and - e. how the investment is equitable in consideration of the allocation of costs, the allocation of benefits, customer access, and customer participation. - ii.
+The distribution company shall provide rate impacts to a range of customer types and usage levels, and may provide bill impacts, and shall provide how these impacts were considered in the proposed investment. - ii.
 The distribution company may provide additional cost tests to support a finding that an investment is prudent. - iv.
 The distribution company shall supply any other information that the company believes supports a finding that an investment is prudent.